timboudreau/shutesburybroadband/broadbandFaq.md

 Shutesbury Broadband FAQ
 ------------------------

 This is a *draft* document.
 See the town website for the official version.
 All statements herein should be construed as speculative.
+These are the facts as we know them now, subject to change.

 ### Overview